deepjavalibrary/djl-demo/malicious-url-detector/docs/translators.md

 Translator classes provide a way to include methods that pre-process input and post-process output during inference.
 Passing a translator to a model predictor object enables automatic invocation of the logic in these methods.
 The comma separated values (CSV) Translator needs to handle the following:

    1. Pre-process input - Convert the input text to a two-dimensional NDArray.
 Use one-hot encoding to a shape of (AllPossibleCharacters, MaxTextlength).
 In this example, it's (69, 1014).
-For more infomation, see the [character level CNN research paper](https://arxiv.org/abs/1509.01626).
+For more information, see the [character level CNN research paper](https://arxiv.org/abs/1509.01626).

    2. Post-process output - Convert the output to a Classification object.